manifestoso/PersonalBlog/_posts/2021-11-11-Site-Suspension.md

   creditlink:
 ---

 Hi there!
 My name is Robert.
 I am currently interested in oncology informatics.
-This blog covers broad topics of bioinformatics and infrastructures that supports heavy computational tasks, I will also share some of other personal interests including but not limited to artistic coffee brewing and piloting.
+This blog covers a broad range of topics include bioinformatics and infrastructures that support heavy computational tasks.
+I will also share some of my other personal interests, which include but are not limited to artistic coffee brewing and piloting.

 ### Temporary suspension of this site